awsdocs/aws-robomaker-developer-guide/doc_source/managing-simulation-applications.md

 # Working with Simulation Applications<a name="managing-simulation-applications"></a>

-An AWS RoboMaker simulation application contains information about the simulation application\.
-It includes the Amazon S3 location of a simulation application bundle for the X86\_64 architecture, the name and version of the ROS software suite and rendering engine used\.
+An AWS RoboMaker simulation application includes information about its dependencies\.
+It includes the Amazon Simple Storage Service \(Amazon S3\) location of a simulation application bundle for the X86\_64 architecture\.
+It also includes the name and version of the Robot Operating System \(ROS\) distribution and the rendering engine used\.

-When paired with a AWS RoboMaker robot application in a simulation job, you can interact with your robot using tools like Gazebo and develop simulation and test data\.
+Join the simulation with an AWS RoboMaker robot application in a simulation job to interact with your robot\.
+Interact with tools like Gazebo and develop simulation and test data\.

 **Topics**
 + [Creating a Simulation Application](create-simulation-application.md)